-Wind speed, wind direction, and sea level pressure are the primary datasets needed for planning, but also available and often useful include the height of the 500 mb surface and wind speed at that level, sea surface temperature, precipitation (rate and accumulated), wind gusts, and air temperature.
-There are also dozens of other atmospheric parameters that are available in this format that we do not often use at sea, but are likely to in the future, such as simulated weather radar for squall forecasting.
+Wind speed, wind direction, and sea level pressure are the primary datasets needed for planning, but also available and often useful include the height of the 500 mb surface and wind speed at that level, sea surface temperature, precipitation (rate or accumulated), wind gusts, and simulated radar for squall forecasting.
+There are also dozens of other atmospheric parameters that could be useful in special circumstances such as humidity at 850 mb level to help identify frontal boundaries, or wind at that level to anticipate squall motions.

 Most of this grib data now in use are the direct computer output of numerical weather prediction models, the most popular of which is the US Global Forecast System (GFS) and as of 2023 we can also get surface wind from the ECMWF model.
 Thus we are looking at the same data the professionals use to make their official forecasts.
-The professional forecasters at the NWS, however, also look at models from other nations, some of which do better than the GFS in some cases.
+The professional forecasters at the NWS, however, also look at other models we might not have access to.
 They also have more varied ways to look at the GFS data itself.

-Thus it is our obligation underway to check the grib data we use, i.e. GFS, with the final forecasts of the NWS.
+Thus it is our obligation underway to check the grib data we use, i.e. compare pure GFS model forecasts with the final manual forecasts of the NWS.
 These two forecasts (GFS and NWS) will be very close more often than very different, but for crucial decisions, or for fine tuning routes as when racing, we must rely on the NWS forecasts, which brings us to one of the main points of this note.